 The Biggest Mistakes to Avoid in Kitchen Lighting

 Domestic lighting, including kitchen lighting, can be the difference between a beautiful, healthful home and a house that feels more like an office than a place where people want to live.
-Light is practical as well as mood altering – for better or worse.
+Light is practical as well as mood-altering – for better or worse.
 Getting lighting right requires research and planning.
-Don’t make the mistake of making lighting an afterthought.
+Don’t make the mistake of making kitchen lighting an afterthought.

-The kitchen is a high use area, if lighting is not right, it will be like an itchy tag on the back of your shirt.
+The kitchen is a high use area, if the lighting is not right, it will be like an itchy tag on the back of your shirt.
 Kitchen lighting should be so well done that it is barely noticed.
-It should fit the purpose and be non-intrusive – when entertaining, there will be an option for subdued lighting; when preparing food, there will be ample task lighting so as not to cast shadows.
+It should fit the purpose and be non-intrusive.
+When entertaining, there will be an option for subdued lighting.
+When preparing food, there will be ample task lighting for safety and so as not to cast shadows.

 Colour of Light

-Kitchens that are a part of an open plan arrangement need to take the other nearby zones into account.
+Kitchens that are a part of an open-plan arrangement need to take into account the other nearby zones.
 A kitchen can provide a visual segue into a different zone if carefully considered.
 There is continuity of form when visible kitchen lighting, such as a pendant, matches the style of adjacent zones.
-A kitchen in such an open area that only has task lighting will be jarring to the senses when it’s time for a movie and there is no dimming option; the lights will need to go off completely.
-If ambient lighting had been installed, consider how stylish the kitchen would look and how the low lighting would contribute to the mood rather than detract from it.
+A kitchen in an open-plan area that only has task lighting will be jarring to the senses when it’s time for a movie and there is no dimming option; the lights will need to go off completely.
+If ambient lighting had been installed, consider how stylish the kitchen would look and how the low lighting would contribute to the mood rather than extinguish it.

 Types of Kitchen Lighting